-The Moody Hall lecture room on the second floor (M-220) seats a maximum of 106 in theatre-style seating and is equipped with public address and audio-visual systems.
+The Moody Hall lecture room on the second floor (M-220) has approximately 90 seminar seats and is equipped with public address and audio-visual systems.
 This room doubles as a teaching auditorium and the Board of Regents meeting location.